Impact dashboard

 AusBiotech collaboration: women's health focus

 Through 2026, Proto Axiom and AusBiotech — Australia's peak industry body for biotechnology — have been working together on shared activity focused on translational innovation in women's health.
-The work brings together AusBiotech's national industry network and Proto Axiom's translation methodology and investor relationships; specific scope, timing, and program structure are being worked through jointly.
+The work brings together AusBiotech's national industry network and Proto Axiom's translation methodology and investor relationships.
+The first joint activity is a dedicated Women's Health Investment Roundtable in August 2026, co-convened with AusBiotech and Tenmile, bringing investors and sector leaders together to explore pathways for increasing investment into women's health innovation.

 The collaboration reflects strong industry engagement with the category thesis and opens a channel to pharmaceutical and medtech companies that can serve as development partners, licensees, or acquirers for Foundry-supported ventures.